RocketChat/docs-old/6. Developer Guides/09. Realtime-API/1. Method Calls/15. Pin Message/README.md

 # Pin Message
-Pinning a message allows administrators and owners of rooms to easily store messages which are important, [for more information see here][1].
+Pinning a message allows administrators and owners of rooms to easily store messages which are important.

 ## Requirements
 | Logged In | Permission | Setting |